integr8ly/tutorial-web-app-operator/README.md

 Commit changes and open a pull request to master.

-When the PR is merged, create a new Github release from master for v<version> e.g. v0.0.10
+When the PR is merged, create a new Github release from master for v<version> e.g. v0.0.10.
+This will trigger a ci build of the tag, and a new image pushed to quay.io with that tag.